-High School Book Club (aka the HBC)
+High School Book Club (HBC)

 Students in the club choose a book that they would all like to listen to at the same time and receive copies of that book.
 A date is set to meet a few weeks later during lunch time.
 At this meeting, the students and the librarian discuss what happened in the book and how they felt about it.